 A few weeks before my wedding, I was surprised when the hot topic of conversation became "to shave or not to shave?" amongst my groom, Jason, and his groomsmen.
 To be honest, I assumed a clean-shaven look (or five-o'clock shadow at the most) was a given since Jason always buzzed up for special events, nevermind the most important and highly photographed day of our lives.
 Besides, he doesn't grow much facial hair.

-What I never considered at the time was that almost every other groomsman was rocking some sort of beard ranging from David Beckham to Zach Galifianakis status, plus a few guys were growing their hair out.
+What I never considered at the time was that almost every other groomsman was rocking a beard ranging from David Beckham to Zach Galifianakis status, plus a few guys were growing their hair out.
 Thus, a debate ensued amongst the men about whether Jason would stick out in a bad way.
 (In contrast, I was shocked I didn't get as many questions from the bridesmaids, despite the fact that we all went with updos and a few of them had never worn their hair up before!)
 They assured me they wouldn't look like Lord of the Rings extras and each guy did their own thing.
 Don't they look handsome?

 Photo by: Josh Lynn Photography

-In honor of Movember — which raises awareness and funds for prostate cancer and other male cancers — I've gathered some photos of grooms who rocked facial hair at their wedding, from barely-there to the whole shebang.
+In honor of Movember — which raises awareness and funds for prostate cancer and other male cancers — I've gathered some photos of grooms who embraced facial hair at their wedding, from barely-there to the whole shebang.

 1. Trimmed and Tidy